 The maiden’s acceptance of her fate is rewarded by the king with security and silver hands.
 She gains the kindness she deserves.
 For many who have been scapegoated, gaining a sense of belonging is foundational for recovery.
 Unfortunately, belonging is rarely enough to reach wholeness and an authentic and empowered sense of self.
 Ursula Wirtz noted, “these protheses [the silver hands] do not help her achieve independence and autonomy.
 Rather they bind her to the king through gratitude and the feeling that she owes him something in return.”7 Such dependency interferes with developing the willingness to authentically express oneself without fear of abandonment.

 The maiden’s silver hands are ‘faux’ power.
 She can assimilate dominant norms by acquiescing to “the kindness of people,” who provide her a measure of security.
-This is one of the potential pitfalls along the journey to recovery — acceptance becomes more important that agency and authenticity.
+This is one of the potential pitfalls along the journey to recovery — social acceptance becomes more important that agency and authenticity.

 There is also a quality of ‘happily ever after’ in act II.
 The maiden becomes the queen, lives in a castle, and no doubt wears silver gowns and slippers to match her silver hands, which although limited in their usefulness, the queen never has to notice since servants take care of all her needs.
 At least, this is the fantasy.
 Trauma survivors often live in fantasies because reality is too painful.
 This is the problem that would arise if this fairy tale ended at this point: the maiden would retreat to a fantasy world, never address her wounds, attain wholeness, and individuate.

-One of the greatest obstacles to the journey of recovery from sexual abuse, especially when it involves betrayal by someone depended upon, is the relationship with power symbolized by the maiden’s silver hands.
+One of the greatest obstacles to the journey of recovery from sexual trauma, especially when it involves betrayal by someone depended upon, is the relationship with power symbolized by the maiden’s silver hands.
 Like many women who endured sexual abuse as betrayal trauma early in life, the maiden had to submit to power’s excesses and abuses.
 As a consequence, there is a tendency to relate to one’s own power as if it has the potential to abuse.
 In efforts to avoid the excesses of power, there is the tendency to avoid expressing anger and aggression, which can render one passive and lacking in agency.
 Von Franz provided this explanation: “As soon as she touches anything on the side of life activity she may fall into … a power drive and become as cold, ruthless, and brutal as her father was.
 All she can do is to keep right out of the life of the spirit.”8 The maiden thus protects herself by being pure, but the consequence is a lack of authentic engagement with the world.

 Just as there may be fear of one’s own aggressive impulses, there is also the possibility of feeling frightened of life.
 Kalsched witnessed this in one of his patients who shared,